Facts about Österlenbyn

 St. Nicolai Church is from the 1100 century and built in gray hallway.
 For a long time the church was dressed in gray cement, but on a visit to Simrishamn, the artist Carl Milles promised to donate a sculpture if the cement was knocked off.
 Now it sparkles again in the gray hallway and on the lawn the Milles sculptures float.
 Famous is the pulpit that carries Christian IV's name cipher, the splendidly crafted baptismal font, the medieval crucifix and the eastern oldest votive ship (church ship) from 1776.

 The sea and nature characterize the atmosphere.
-Visit Österlens museum, Pharmacy's Mediterranean garden, Autoseum with Frasses & Marianne's music museum, Nordic Sea Winery, the merchant's houses, the hotel tourist farm's rosarium, Rosentorget, the art museum Gösta Werner & the sea and much more.
-Shop in the city's shops and have a cup of coffee at one of the many cafés or enjoy a good menu in the city's restaurants.
+Visit Österlens museum, Pharmacy's Mediterranean garden, Autoseum with Frasses & Marianne's Music Museum, Nordic Sea Winery, köpmansgårdarna, Hotell turistgårdens rosarium, Rosentorget, Konstmuséet Gösta Werner & sea and much more.
+Shop in the city's shops and have a coffee at one of the many cafés or enjoy a good menu at the city's restaurants.
 From Simrishamn station, Pågatågen runs in principle every hour Simrishamn-Malmö.
-Express buses operate lines towards Lund and Kristianstad and local buses go to the municipality's other villages.
+Express buses run routes to Lund and Kristianstad and local buses go to the municipality's other villages.

 Feel free to share the page with someone in need: